 Fortunately, accounting firms can play an important, critical advisor role to clients and small businesses navigating rapid industry changes, technological advancements, and the aftermath of the global pandemic.
 But only if you can help them overcome the challenges ahead — and navigate your own, as well.

-Here’s a look at a few of the challenges accounting firms must face today, both for the health of their own businesses and the work they do for clients — and how the right tools and technology can help.
+Here’s a look at a few of the challenges accounting firms must face today, both for the health of their own businesses and the work they do for clients — and how the right tools, like payroll and hr software, can help.

 Challenge No. 1: Outpacing the threat of technology